Ferenc Máté

-Ferenc Máté (born 1945, in Hungarian Transylvania) grew up in Budapest.
+Ferenc Máté (born 1945 in Hungarian Transylvania) grew up in Budapest.
 He escaped Hungary with his mother after the crushing of the 1956 revolution by Soviet tanks.
-He graduated from the University of British Columbia, and worked on a railroad extra-gang, on tugboats, and as boat-builder, then became photographer, book editor, and writer.
+He graduated from the University of British Columbia and worked on a railroad extra-gang, on tugboats, and as a boat-builder.
+He then became a photographer, book editor, and writer.
 He has lived in Vancouver, Laguna Beach, Whistler Mountain, New York City, Paris, and Rome, and now resides on a wine estate in Tuscany with his wife, painter and winemaker Candace Máté, and their son, Peter.